Superficial veins, appearing blue or purple that have become dilated and twisted.

 How Can Varicose Veins Be Prevented?

-There is currently no treatment to prevent varicose veins from forming but there are lifestyle changes that can be made to delay the onset.
+There is currently no treatment to prevent varicose veins or spider veins from forming but there are lifestyle changes that can be made to delay the onset.

 These lifestyle changes include: